You might also like

 A network of telescopes is ideal for rapid follow-up of transient targets.
 A network with the capability to receive alerts from orbiting early-warning satellites or specialist ground based instruments like the Large Synoptic Survey Telescope can perform reliable, inexpensive follow-up observations with a large range of instrumentation.

-Las Cumbres Observatory Global Telescope Network (LCOGT) is making significant advancements in this field.
-LCOGT is a privately funded initiative to build a global robotic telescope network for performing science as well as education outreach activities.
+Las Cumbres Observatory (LCO) Global Telescope Network is making significant advancements in this field.
+LCO is a privately funded initiative to build a global robotic telescope network for performing science as well as education outreach activities.
 It is comprised of the two 2-meter Faulkes Telescopes as well as a widely distributed group of 1-meter and 0.4-meter robotic telescopes.
-LCOGT’s aim is to perform novel science that utilises the potential of a true distributed network.
+LCO’s aim is to perform novel science that utilizes the potential of a true distributed network.
 Because the telescopes are operated and managed by a single administrative entity, the problems faced by many groups in relation to the exchange of telescope time do not apply to this network.
 Instead, the major challenge is how to coordinate and schedule the network in such a way that the complex global behavior of the system is well-optimized.

 - based on work by Eric Saunders